 One of the telltale signs of an inferior travel insurance plan is that it may be offered to you as an “add-on” when booking a trip.
 Buying a plan this way will not require any additional information from you in order to insure your trip.

 A quality comprehensive travel insurance plan will require you to enter some basic information about yourself, any traveling companions and your trip before you will be able to receive a travel insurance quote and make a purchase.

 However, purchasing travel insurance does not need to be complicated.
 You should not be asked for personal information, such as your Social Security number, primary health insurance details or driver’s license number.
 Any travel insurance site that requires these types of personal disclosures from you is likely untrustworthy.

-Information you should need to provide:
+Information you should need to provide when buying travel insurance:

-- Planned destination(s).
-You will need to disclose at least your primary destination (the place to which you’ll be traveling for the greatest length of time, or the place you’re traveling first) in order to get a travel insurance quote.
-It’s generally not necessary to provide every destination on your list, if you’re going to multiple places.
+- The primary destination of your trip – the place to which you’ll be traveling for the greatest length of time, or the place you’re traveling first – will help to quantify the level of risk in your travel plans.
+It’s generally not necessary to provide every destination on your list if you are going to multiple places.

 - Dates of travel, which helps determine both which plans will provide you with adequate coverage and what the price may be.

 - The total pre-paid, non-refundable cost of your trip.
 Since travel insurance pricing is based, in part, on what the reimbursable value of your trip might be, it’s important to have this information on hand before you begin the process of purchasing travel insurance.
 Since some travel insurance plans require you to insure the full amount of your trip cost in order to receive benefits, it’s important to be as accurate as possible.